HowToRts/HowToRts.github.io/index.md

 layout: default
 title: Welcome!
 ---
-<h3>Welcome to How to RTS</h3>
+### Welcome to How to RTS

-<p>I've been recently interested in RTS Games (Planetary Annihilation and SupCom in particular), so I plan to slowly build up an RTS engine of my own.
-Along the way I'll do some posts and miniprojects explaining and showing the various things involved.</p>
+I've been recently interested in RTS Games (Planetary Annihilation and SupCom in particular), so I plan to slowly build up an RTS engine of my own.
+Along the way I'll do some posts and miniprojects explaining and showing the various things involved.

-<p>I'll be posting mini examples as runnable javascript apps to explain how things work</p>
+I'll be posting mini examples as runnable javascript apps to explain how things work.

-<h3>Done so far</h3>
+Check back regularly or subscribe using the [Atom Feed].

+[Atom Feed]: /atom.xml

+#### Plan

+This is a rough list around what I plan on developing and writing up.

+- Tower defense essentials
+- Pathfinding - Dijkstra / A*
+- Modern Pathfinding - flow fields
+- AI - Planning
+- How to calculate/render vision
+- How to merge range weapon circles for rendering

+### Posts so far

 <div class="bloglist">
 {% for post in site.posts %}